atmandhol/tappr/docs/USAGE.md

 ### `tappr tap upgrade`

-Upgrade Tanzu Application Platform to a higher version.
+Upgrade TAP to a higher version.

 **Usage**: